Gisele Bündchen: 1996–2000: Career beginnings

-2000–2009: Modelling breakthrough, international success, and acting debut
+2000–2008: Modeling breakthrough, international success, and acting debut

 In 2000, Bündchen appeared on 37 international Vogue covers, including three in the American edition.
 In January 2000, Bündchen was featured on the covers of the U.S. and British editions of Vogue.
 For spring 2000 fashion week, she opened shows for Marc Jacobs, Michael Kors, Dolce & Gabbana, Christian Dior, and Valentino in New York, Milan and Paris.
 From 1998 to 2003, Bündchen was in 11 consecutive Dolce & Gabbana fashion campaigns.
 From 2006 to 2009 she became the face of Dolce & Gabbana's fragrance "The One".
 Bündchen retired from the runway after signing a five-year contract with Victoria's Secret.

 In 2000, Bündchen wore Victoria's Secret's Red Hot Fantasy Bra worth $15 million and listed in Guinness World Records as the most expensive lingerie ever created.
 Bündchen modelled the Sexy Splendor Fantasy Bra in 2005, the second-most expensive bra valued at $12.5 million.

 In 2004, she appeared on a group U.S. Vogue cover, with Daria Werbowy, Natalia Vodianova, Isabeli Fontana, Karolina Kurkova, Liya Kebede, Hana Soukupova, Gemma Ward, and Karen Elson.
 Bündchen appeared on the covers of W, Allure, GQ, Forbes, Marie Claire, Time, Vanity Fair, Esquire, and in the Pirelli Calendar.
 Bündchen co-starred with Queen Latifah and Jimmy Fallon in the 2004 remake of Taxi, and Bündchen played Serena in The Devil Wears Prada in 2006.
 In 2007, Mario Testino photographed Bündchen for the cover of Vanity Fair's style issue.
 In 2008, she appeared on the controversial cover of Vogue with NBA player LeBron James.
 The cover was criticized for perpetuating racial stereotypes after James bared his teeth in a perceived gorilla-type pose.

 Forbes listed Bündchen as No. 53 on their 2007 list of the most powerful celebrities.
 In 2010, Bündchen's flip-flop line for Ipanema sold more than 250 million pairs for an estimated $197 million.
 In May 2007, Bündchen ended her contract with Victoria's Secret.
 In her memoir, Lessons: My Path to a Meaningful Life, Bündchen said she left Victoria's Secret because she was uncomfortable being photographed in lingerie.
-In August 2008, the New York Daily News named Bündchen as the one of the most powerful people in the fashion world.
+In August 2008, the New York Daily News named Bündchen as one of the most powerful people in the fashion world.